 The HATS-MPO has reviewed the available resources that could be used for providing LEP assistance.
 Additionally, the HATS-MPO has determined which of its documents would be most valuable for translation if such services are needed.
-Currently, the HATS-MPO has about 3.5 full-time equivalent persons on staff.
-Approximately 4.5% of the MPO's annual work program budget is available for Title VI/LEP activities.
+Currently, the HATS-MPO has about 4.5 full-time equivalent persons on staff.
+Approximately 4.2% of the MPO's annual work program budget is available for Title VI/LEP activities.
 The cost to provide interpretation and translation service vary greatly depending upon the frequency and volume of work as well as the methods used.
 Despite its financial limitations, the HATS-MPO is committed to maintaining an open and inclusive planning process that allows LEP individuals to participate.
 The MPO, working within its budget, will implement the most costeffective methods for interpretation and translation work based upon requests and anticipated demand for such services.
 To further meet this end, the MPO staff will work with other organizations that may be able to assist for outreach and translation efforts.
 The HATS-MPO has developed an inventory of available organizations that could be partnered with for outreach and translation efforts.
 The Alabama Hispanic Association based in Huntsville can be tapped for assistance when necessary.
 This organization is composed of dedicated volunteers assisting in the needs of the Hispanic Community in North Alabama.
 There is also a Japan-American Society of Alabama (JASA) based in Birmingham, AL. In addition, two (2) local universities have foreign or international student programs.
 These programs are designed to accommodate the needs of the students whose first language is not English.
-The City of Huntsville, Police Departments' Communications Division is also available as a resource for Russian, Ukrainian, Polish, Spanish and French.
-During 2009 the City of Huntsville created the Office of Multicultural Affairs which will be beneficial towards LEP assistance.
+The City of Huntsville Office of Multicultural Affairs may be beneficial towards LEP assistance.
+The Office of Multicultural Affairs maintains and supports the City of Huntsville's Hispanic and Latino Advisory Council (HLAC), another resource for translation services.
+Additionally, the Madison County Commission and City of Huntsville support Global Ties, Alabama, formerly the International Services Council of Alabama, another potential resource for translation services.